isomerpages/moe-oasispri/_our-curriculum/Curriculum/Character & Citizenship Education.md

 <img src="/images/cce_photo3.PNG" style="width:100%">
 Most popular design voted by the whole school.

-**Racial Harmony Day**
+##### **Racial Harmony Day**

-The theme for Racial Harmony Day 2021 was “Common Spaces, Connected Communities”.
-Here at Oasis, we commemorated the event with a series of engaging activities.
-Teachers and students came dressed in colourful, vibrant ethnic costumes that showcased the multiculturalism we share here in Singapore.
+The theme for Racial Harmony Day (RHD) 2022 was “Our Multicultural Mosaic”.
+We commemorated the event with a series of activities that helped our students to better appreciate the diversity and uniqueness of our society.
+This included having our teachers and students donning the four major ethnic communities’ attires and playing traditional games that our parents and grandparents once played when they were young.

-During the assembly talk, students learnt that shared spaces help connect all of us.
-These common spaces also allow different ethnicities to learn more about each other in areas such as food, religion and arts.
-Students also participated collectively in creating a collage that displayed their understanding of the theme and their desire to commit to building a more caring, cohesive and resilient nation.
+It was interesting to find out during the Assembly sharing that some places in Singapore are known to be streets of harmony.
+These places are known for having significant places of worship from different beliefs and religions on the same street.

+Students were also introduced to people of different races and religions living together as neighbours in a HDB flat, the most common form of houses in Singapore.
+Together, Singaporeans learn to live in harmony with one another, and they even celebrated the different festivals from the ethnic communities in Singapore, as part of our multicultural mosaic heritage.

 ![](/images/rhd.png)